DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/00 Getting Started with SelectBox/25 Group Data.md

 If your data is already grouped, ensure each group has the **key** and **items** fields as shown in [this article](/concepts/05%20Widgets/SelectBox/07%20Grouping/01%20In%20the%20Data%20Source.md '/Documentation/Guide/Widgets/SelectBox/Grouping/In_the_Data_Source/').
 If the fields are named differently, implement the **DataSource**'s [map](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/map.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#map') function to create **key** + **items** field mappings.

-Run the code and ensure the widget's data is grouped.
+Run the code and ensure the UI component's data is grouped.

 You have configured basic **SelectBox** features.
-To take a more detailed look at this widget, explore the following resources:
+To take a more detailed look at this UI component, explore the following resources:

 * [Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/SelectBox/Overview)
 * [API Reference](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/')